-However, one thing that confuses most of us is the difference between mechanical breakdown insurance and an extended warranty.
-Truth be told, they’re pretty similar concepts: they pay for unexpected repairs, so you don’t have to.
-But some key differences really set them apart and will undoubtedly help you decide which is right for you.
+However, one thing that confuses many drivers is the difference between mechanical breakdown insurance and an extended warranty.
+They’re pretty similar concepts; for example, your provider will pay for unexpected repairs, so you don’t have to.
+However, some key differences really set them apart and will undoubtedly help you decide which is right for you.

-Let’s break down (pun intended) what makes each unique and clear up any misconceptions.
+Let’s break down what makes each unique and clear up any misconceptions.